Introduction

 The response includes:

-- curve: Array of data points representing glucose response curve [minute, glucose_value]
+- cgp: Array of data points representing glucose response curve [minute, glucose_value]

 - scoring: Qualitative impact scoring ('low_impact', 'medium_impact', 'high_impact')